QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 extension-dependent.
 In most cases the default value for feature is retrieved from a qube template.

+Feature managed by the `system` must not be modified by users.

 List of known features
 ----------------------